 Nutritional Value Of Fenugreek Seeds

 Fenugreek seeds are packed with essential vitamins, minerals, and fibres that are great for our health.
-One tablespoon of fenugreek seeds containing 35 calories and several nutrients such as proteins, carbohydrates, fat, magnesium, manganese, iron, vitamin A, vitamin C, vitamin B, riboflavin, thiamin, niacin, etc.
+One tablespoon of fenugreek seeds containing 35 calories and several nutrients such as proteins, carbohydrates, fat, magnesium, manganese, iron, vitamin A, vitamin C, vitamin B, riboflavin, thiamin, niacin, etc. Common kitchen ingredients for healthy looking hair.
+Check out how to use fenugreek (methi) for hair.

 Benefits Of Fenugreek Seeds